Google Earth and the Google Sky App

 The Google Sky App is an online 3D simulation of the solar system and night sky in real-time.
-I show you how to download the Google Earth App on your laptop.
-This allows you to explore the stars, planets, galaxies and constellations online from your own computer at home.
+In this article, I will show you how to download the Google Earth App on your laptop and explore the stars, planets, galaxies and constellations online from your own computer at home.

 Images in 3D

 So far Google has made available to us over 100 million stars and 200 million galaxies.
 Included with Google Earth is an in-depth exploration of the planet Mars and the Moon.
 There is so much data, photos and information on the Moon and Mars that they have their own applications within Google Earth.

 How to Download